bitcrowd/bitstyles/README.md

 [![Build Status](https://travis-ci.org/bitcrowd/bitstyles.svg?branch=master)](https://travis-ci.org/bitcrowd/bitstyles)
 [![npm version](https://badge.fury.io/js/bitstyles.svg)](https://badge.fury.io/js/bitstyles)

+## Documentation

+For the full documentation, visit [https://bitcrowd.github.io/bitstyles/](https://bitcrowd.github.io/bitstyles/).

 A collection of tiny Sass CSS objects and helpers, Bitstyles is intended to be used by reasonably CSS- & HTML-aware frontend developers.
-This is no simple drop-in solution to skin a website, like [Bootstrap](http://getbootstrap.com) or [Foundation](http://foundation.zurb.com), rather a collection of focused object-classes, each defining just a single visual aspect.
+This is no simple drop-in solution to skin a website, rather a collection of focused object-classes, each defining just a single visual aspect.
 By using these simple building blocks in your HTML, it’s possible to construct complex layouts without repeating CSS.

-There is now a layer of complex components built on top of the low-level classes, see the documentation below.
+There is a layer of more complex components built using of the low-level classes — see the `UI` layer in the documentation linked above — that provides examples of many common structures needed for admin interfaces.

-## Documentation

-For the full documentation, visit [https://bitcrowd.github.io/bitstyles/](https://bitcrowd.github.io/bitstyles/)

 ## Introduction